sushrutm29/Issue-Reporting-Website/README.md

 ### Install-Modules
 > Client & Server sides:

-Open a terminal and run the following command in both "~/client" ,and "~/server" directories
+Open a terminal and run the following command in both "~/client" and "~/server" directories
 ```
 npm install
 ```